pipedown/node-noise/README.md

 ## Adding Documents

 After the index is opened you use `add` method on the index to add documents.
+See the [Documents](#documents) section for more information about the document structure.

 You can add a single document, or batch documents into an array.
 Batching many documents is much faster than adding single documents at a time.

 The successful return result is an array of the ids of the array corresponding to the array supplied.
-If a document can't be inserted for some reason (for example you set `_id` field to a non-string) it has an `{"error": "<reason>}` in its array slot. some
+If a document can't be inserted for some reason (for example you set `_id` field to a non-string) it has an `{"error": "<reason>}` in its array slot.

 ```javascript

 // add documents -- batch is faster
 index.add([{_id:"a",foo:"bar"}, {_id:"b", foo:"baz"}]).then(resp => {
 	assert.equal(2, resp.length, "added 2 documents");

 	// add a document -- single is slower
     return index.add({_id:"c",foo:"bar"});

 }).then(resp => {
 	assert.equal(1, resp.length, "added 1 document");

 }).catch(error => {
     console.log("error: " + error);
 });
 ```

-If you add a document with the same _id as a previously added document, the document is then replaced with the new document.
+If you add a document with the same `_id` as a previously added document, the document is then replaced with the new document.

 ## Querying

 To perform a query, use the `.query(...)` on the index object.
+See the [Query Language](#query-language) section for more information about the query syntax.
+The return value is always an array of the matching documents.
+See the [Return Clause](#return-clause) section for more information about the possible return values.

 ```javascript
 index.query('find {foo: =="bar"}').then(resp => {